kylesliva/minecraft-ec2-cloudformation/readme.md

 ## Deployment
    0. (This guide assumes you have a VPC set up.
-You can use any VPC for this, not just the one I have a CFT for.)
+You can use any VPC for this, not just the one included.)
    1. Deploy core.json.
 Supply desired subnet and VPC for resources to be deployed.
 They must match the subnets for the EC2 instance. "minecraft-core" is a good default if you are only deploying one server.
       1. Note the stack name you enter, it will be important in Step 2.
       2. Note the public Elastic IP that is created.
 You can find it in the Outputs section after creation.